davebraze/david-braze/content/post/organizing-data/index.md

 Numbers, categories, and dates are the workhorse data types.
 The other types listed here are either much less common, or derivative from one of the first three types, or both.

-### ***Numeric*** variables
+### *Numeric variables*

 You guessed it.
 Numeric variables are those with numbers as values.
 In general, there are two types: integers and decimals.
 Integer variables are those that can only be a whole number, at least so far as your data set is concerned.
 Calendar years, for example, can only be whole numbers.
 Test scores are typically whole numbers (number of correct answers).
 Other numeric variables may require more precision and so will include a fractional/decimal component.
 If a variable does include a decimal component then it should always be entered with the same *precision*, the same number of digits to the right of the decimal.

 Also, you should be aware of things that seem like numbers, but really aren't.
 Numbers are generally the result of counting, or measuring, or an arithmetic operation, like division.
-But, consider zip codes.
-A zip code (like 06511 for New Haven, CT) is made up of digits, but it is not the result of a count, or a measurement, or an arithmetic operation.
+But, consider zipcodes.
+A zipcode (like 06511 for New Haven, CT) is made up of digits, but it is not the result of a count, or a measurement, or an arithmetic operation.
 It's really a label, not a number at all, even though it looks like one.
-If you have a column of zip codes in your data set and tell your spreadsheet to treat that column as numbers, things can go wrong.
+If you have a column of zipcodes in your data set and tell your spreadsheet to treat that column as numbers, things can go wrong.
 For example, leading zeros will be dropped automatically.
-Then, what you are left with in this example (6511) is no longer a valid zip code.
+Then, what you are left with in this example (6511) is no longer a valid zipcode.
 Similar sorts of problems can arise with ID numbers (e.g., student ID numbers), if they consist entirely of digits.

 Another thing to keep in mind is that some types of standardized test scores are not actually numeric, even though they may appear to be at first glance.
 Age- and grade-equivalent scores are typically reported as numbers, at least within the body of their range.
 Although, at the upper or lower ends of these scales, the tabled values may be an inequality, or other not-strictly-numeric value.
 For example, the maximum grade-equivalent score on the Nelson-Denny Reading Test is "16+".
 The "+" is a cue that we are not dealing with actual numbers.
 In technical terms, age- and grade-equivalent scores are not on a ratio or interval scale of measurement, and so they should not be added, subtracted, or averaged.
 Properly speaking, age- and grade-equivalent scores are just labels for ordered *categories*.

 ### *Category variables*

 You will often hear this type of variable referred to as a *factor*.
 Don't be put off by the unfamiliar terminology.
 A category variable is just a data type consisting of a set (often a smallish set) of named values.
-There might be a natural order to the values, like the names of months (or grade-equivalent test scores!), or there might not, like the suits in a deck of playing cards (or zip codes).
+There might be a natural order to the values, like the names of months (or grade-equivalent test scores!), or there might not, like the suits in a deck of playing cards (or zipcodes).
 My strong preference is to use only lower case letters when writing the names of categories, for essentially the same reasons that I use all lower case for the names of variables.
 For example, write (jan, feb, mar, apr, etc), not (Jan, Feb, Mar, Apr, ...).
 The important thing is to BE CONSISTENT.
 If your intention is to use 'jan' for January, then use it always; never use 'Jan' or 'january' or 'January'.

 While category variables often have a small number of values, there are exceptions.
 Individual identification codes are one example.
 A school district might easily have distinct student IDs for thousands of students.

 ### *Date variables*